Spagettileg/Amber-Club/README.md

 * Straightforward process to contact Whiskey-Drop
 * A clear FAQ page that helps support enjoyment of using Whiskey-Drop and save on sending unecessary message
 * Users privacy, extending to treatment of data being full respected by Whiskey-Drop
+* A clear message on cookie usage when the user interacts with Whiskey-Drop website
 * Full terms & conditions to be made available for all users

 ### CSS Framework
 Bootstrap was the chosen framework for styling my project.
 I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.

 ### Colour Palette
 Colours used in this project were sourced from [Colour Hunt](https://colorhunt.co/).
-Essentially, the colours are seeking to capture key attributes of The Monkees through energy, intelligence, country rock and psychedelia
+Essentially, the colours are seeking to capture key attributes of whiskey through warmth, soft notes, citric, nutty, peppary & woody

 Colour         | Hex Code
 ---------------|----------